Have you gotten into a rut before? Or are you in a rut right now?

 If you are continuously getting in a rut with your work, maybe there’s no vision inspiring you to move forward.

 Here’s a list of 40 books you can start off with.
-You can also stock your browser with only the feeds of high quality blogs and follow writers who inspire and motivate you on Medium.
+You can also stock your browser with only the feeds of high quality blogs and follow writers who inspire and motivate you.
+Find something that interests you and start reading.

 8. Have a Quick Nap